jennjiwon/jennjiwon.github.io/_pages/about.md

 Currently, I am working as an Administrative Assistant at the [Department of Communication](http://communication.snu.ac.kr) at Seoul National University.

-I earned my MA in Communication from Seoul National University, and my BS in Media, Culture, and Communication (_magna cum laude_) from New York University.
+I earned an M.A. in Communication from Seoul National University, and a B.S. in Media, Culture, and Communication (_magna cum laude_) from New York University.

-In my spare time, I love to travel and geek out over Disney and K-pop.
-I also enjoy baking and running.
-Some of my current obsessions include [TikTok](http://vt.tiktok.com/ZSehLkJVY), _Dune_, and [Seong-Jin Cho](https://youtu.be/aNMlq-hOIoc).
+In my spare time, I love to travel, bake, go on runs, and geek out over Disney and K-pop.
+Some of my most recent obsessions include _Shang Chi_, [TikTok](http://vt.tiktok.com/ZSehLkJVY), and [Gershwin](https://youtu.be/CQwc9JyPm-4).
 I was born in Seoul, raised in New Jersey, with a few dashes of New York and Orlando mixed in.

 You can download my CV [here](https://github.com/jennjiwon/jennjiwon.github.io/raw/master/assets/pdf/CV_jiwonjennoh%20(2).pdf).